 The subject of image invariably leads to matters of self-esteem.
 This is where questions about relationships and sex become relevant.
 I explore this subject using Greek Gods archetypes, a Jungian approach elaborated on by the American psychiatrist Jean Sinoda Bolen.
 Before my blog took a style route, I was writing about the vibrant salsa-dancing scene of Los Angeles.
 I started that project in 2003 and collected stories about the passions and drama of the dance floor and beyond.
 A lot of my readers report reading my blog from those days.

 I was born in what was to become the last decade of the USSR.
 Though it only covered my childhood and early teens, I pretty much consider myself a Soviet, though not in terms of ideology.
 Soviet to me means being heavily influenced by World War Two, despite the fact I was born several decades after that war was over.
 Soviet means being multicultural, because my country of birth embraced dozens of ethnicities and religions.
 It also means a certain gender dynamic and the issues it brings up, something that Western society has only recently begun to explore.
-Films, books, stories, and music from the Soviet era are something I feel a constant need to include and share in my writing.
+Films, books, stories, and music from the Soviet era are something I love to share.

 Instagram is my most interactive channel.
-This is where I share my personal style and raise topics of interest.
-By modern standards it has a small following of 10K, but it is a very loyal following.
-Most of my readers have stayed with me since 2008 when I blogged on another platform.
 I pride myself in creating a safe and respectful environment online where people can exchange ideas and opinions on an array of topics, including some very difficult ones.

 BIO: I have danced, loved, and cried on three continents.
 My life journey started in St. Petersburg, Russia.
 This is where I received my BA in Political Science at the University of Space Engineering.
 From St.Petersburg, I embarked on exploring the world, with extended stays in Los Angeles, Milan, and Buenos Aires.
 I speak English, Russian, and work on my Spanish and Italian.
 I have lived in California since 2001, where I divide my time between writing and researching the subject of facial bone structure and personal style, salsa dancing, taking GA piloting instructions, parenting my two kids, and gardening.